 I have a seven-year-old son that I conceived from a known donor while in college.
 After months of considering finding another donor, we choose to use my previous donor again.

-Related LGBT Plus Size Pregnancy Story: A Journey to Motherhood: Plus Size IUI Fertility Story
+Related LGBTQ Plus Size Pregnancy Story: A Journey to Motherhood: Plus Size IUI Fertility Story

 I was sick for weeks and just knew I was pregnant, but of course 36 days later my cycle showed up.
 We had to keep trying but I felt crushed.
 It took me three months of home inseminations to conceive my seven-year-old.